Resource

 4. Finishing Your Story of Place

-In this video, Erika begins to edit each individual photograph before sequencing her selected photographs into a story.
+In this video, Erika Larsen begins to edit each individual photograph before sequencing her selected photographs into a story.

 5. Writing to Your Images